 The integrity, stability and availability of the IANA functions must be the core concern during any transition of the IANA functions.

-Both the incumbent and any possible future IANA functions operator will be required to fully engage in the transition plan
+Both the incumbent and any possible future IANA Functions Operator will be required to fully engage in the transition plan.

 All involved parties will be required to provide appropriate transition staff and expertise to facilitate a stable transition of the IANA operations.